Wallace Collection: Sixteenth-Century Gallery

-Sixteenth-Century GalleryDisplays: The Collector's CabinetThe Sixteenth-Century Gallery houses works of art from the Medieval and Renaissance periods and a group of important Renaissance paintings.
+The Sixteenth-Century Gallery houses works of art from the Medieval and Renaissance periods and a group of important Renaissance paintings.
 This part of the Wallace Collection was mainly assembled by Sir Richard who, like many 19th-century collectors, was fascinated by the art and history of Europe during the Middle Ages and Renaissance.
 The Sixteenth-Century Gallery comprised two smaller rooms during Sir Richard and Lady Wallace's lifetime.
 The contemporary photograph shows how one room was arranged by Sir Richard as a cabinet of curiosities, with paintings and maiolica densely hung on the walls and smaller works of art kept in cases or inside Renaissance cabinets.
 The other room, known as the Canaletto Room, was used to display the collection of paintings by Canaletto.